Showrin/node-api-postgres/README.md

 You can check the result by running GET request also.

-> **Note 1: In this command, if you are using a different port number instead of 5000, replace `5000` with your port number in `http://localhost:5000/users`**
+> **Note: In this command, if you are using a different port number instead of 5000, replace `5000` with your port number in `http://localhost:5000/users`**

 ## File Structure and Uses of Each Files